GautamGupta/bb-legacy-plugins/simple-onlinelist/tags/1.3-fix/readme.txt

 == Description ==

 This plugin displays all users which were online over the past 5 minutes.
-It can also display when a user was last online on hin profile page.
+It can also display when a user was last online on his profile page.

 == Installation ==

 Add `onlinelist.php` to your `/my-plugins/` directory.

 Add `<?php show_online_users(); ?>` wherever you want in your template.
-I suggest adding it to `front-page.php` to the hottags like this:
+I suggest adding it to `my-templates/front-page.php` to the hottags like this:

 `<div id="hottags">
 <h2><?php _e('Hot Tags'); ?></h2>